 The „Life in Kyrgyzstan" panel survey is conducted annually over the period 2010-2012.
 It collects data in all seven Kyrgyz regions (oblasts) and the two cities of Bishkek and Osh.
 The data is representative at the national and urban/rural levels.
 Households were selected by stratified two-stage random sampling with probabilities proportional to size.
 The strata are formed by the regions and cities.

 We collect data at the community, household, and individual level of the sampled households.
 We interview all adults of the sampled households and track them in all waves following the first year.
-The survey questionnaires and the interviewer manuals can be downloaded here.

 The "Life in Kyrgyzstan" panel survey data can be used for scientific purposes by interested researchers.
 However, the data is not freely available on the internet in accordance with data protection law.
 Data access must comply with high security standards for maintaining confidentiality and protecting personal privacy.